chaidhat/compiler/README.md

 ./mcc -h
 ```
 doing `make all` will auto build, self-run an test program and clean the directory.
-## MinimalistiC
+## MinimalistiC Programming Language
 "*C is too powerful*" - no one ever.\
 MinimalistiC (MinC) is my take on a ultra-simplified, ultra-lightweight, derated version of the C Programming language.\
-Mainly made because I neither got the skill or patience to fully follow the C ISOs to call it a 'C Compiler'.
+Mainly because I don't want to follow C ISOs. \
-Note that there are no additional changes to C (with the expection of `byte` instead of `char`), only removals.
+It is faithful to C so it does not add anything new, only removals and a few changes.

 **Capabilities**
 * preprocessor directives (`#include`, `#define`, `#ifdef`, `#endif`)